port-labs/port-docs/docs/how-to-guides/basic-ui-operations/relations.md

 Relations require 2 blueprints to map a connection between, if you haven't created the `Microservice` blueprint in [Creating a Blueprint](blueprints#creating-a-blueprint) and the `Package` blueprint in [Blueprint Next Steps](blueprints#next-steps), please make sure to do so if you want to follow along
 :::

-We'll present 2 ways to create relations:

-- From the UI
-- From the API

 ### From the UI